 Top pub quiz fact: these letters are to guarantee the high quality of the sparkling elixir within.
 Translated from Italian, DOCG is short for Denomination of Controlled and Guaranteed Origin, while DOC stands for Denomination of Controlled Origin.
 Both are there to reassure drinkers that the Prosecco they’re sipping is the real deal.

 But which one is the best?
 That’s the crucial information we’re here to determine, once and for all.

-After the gruelling taste test, helped by 16 of the finest set of tastebuds in the ES office, the numbers have been crunched and the findings are in.
+After a gruelling taste test, helped by 16 of the finest set of taste buds in the ES office, the numbers have been crunched and the findings are in.

 Read on to see the results of the Best Prosecco to Buy Online

 There’s no denying that this golden bottle makes an impression from the get-go, making it an impressive gift for weddings and birthdays.

 Best reviewer quote: Our reviewers adored the bouji bottle, saying it has a “classic Prosecco taste” and likened it to a “Granny Smith, extra dry”.

 Average rating: 9 out of 10.
 Take a bow, M&S.